Sole proprietorship or private limited company?

 - Fiscal advantages for starters

 The profits of a sole proprietorship are taxed under income tax.
-Under certain conditions, you can make use of schemes to lower the amount you have to pay.
+Under certain conditions, you can make use of to lower the amount you have to pay.
 The bv cannot make use of these schemes.

 Private limited company advantages